dascolt1/lightweight-html2pdf/README.md

 ### Prerequisites

-- Node.js 16.0.0 or higher
+- Modern web browser with ES6 module support
-- npm or yarn
+- npm or yarn (for installation)
-- jsPDF
-- html2canvas
+- html2canvas and jsPDF (automatically installed as dependencies)

 ### Setup